The Connection Between Stress and Varicose Veins

 In addition, stress tends to keep people from exercising regularly, which is something that is important when you are faced with varicose veins.
 Remaining sedentary for too long is one of the worst things you can do for your vein health.
 Whether that means you’re sitting for hours on end or standing, you are putting pressure on your veins that they just can’t handle.

 While we don’t suggest running a marathon if you have varicose veins, we do suggest that you opt for a low-impact exercise such as walking.
 Walking helps to strengthen your calf muscles, which boasts great benefits for your circulation, and thus, your veins.

 Tips to alleviate stress in your life

 The above are just a few of the problems that stress can cause in your life.
 Stress is a major problem for a massive part of the population and is something that is absolutely crucial to get under control.
 Read on for some ways you can work to battle stress to will keep you and your veins happy and healthy.

 Though your job is important, it does not need to rule your entire life.
 Many people struggle with the stress that work causes them, making it a very important part of your life to keep under control.
 One of the ways you can do this is to, as much as possible, leave your work at work.
 Don’t take it home with you.
 It is important that you use your time at home to relax and unwind, and give your stress levels a chance to go down.

 You don’t need to spend 2 hours at the gym, or train for a marathon, but finding a way to incorporate at least 30 minutes of exercise into your daily life will massively improve your stress, and thus, your vein health.

 If you have a busy work life or life otherwise, prepping your food for the week is a great way to battle the over-eating issues that typically arise when stress levels are high.

-Rather than waiting until your vein health becomes a major problem, begin getting your stress under control today so that you don’t add more stress to your life.
+Instead of waiting until your vein health becomes a major problem, get your stress under control today so that you don’t add more stress to your life.